Davin1404/Learning-Materials/IBDP_Geography_SL/Topic 2 Climate Change.md

 > * High water dependency ratio with low levels of economic capacity to store and transport water
 > * High density populations in poorly resourced slums
 >

+### Disparities across Communities
+#### Poverty
+Some groups in society are ***more vulnerable*** than others.
+The most important factor is ***poverty***

+#### Gender
+Climate change impacts women more than men, since they are:
+* Highly dependent on local natural resources for their livelihood.
+* Experience unequal access to resources and decision-making processes, with limited mobility in rural areas.
+* Face huge challenges in accessing all levels of policy and decision-making process.

+Therefore, in several condition, women face more challenges:

+* Crop failure hits women harder;
+  * increase workload.
+  * household food provision.

+* Fuel Shortage;
+  * more time for fuelwood collection.
+  * household fuel provision.

+* Natural disasters;
+  * women's greater incidence of mortality.

+* Disease;
+  * lack of access to health care.
+  * women's burden as care givers.

+* Displacement;
+  * forced migration increases women's vulnerability.

+* Conflict;
+  * loss of lives.
+  * violence against women.

+* With a greater role as ***care givers*** and in the ***absence*** of ***health services*** and increased climate change health threats;
+  * this burden of care falls llargely on women.

+* Women often have ***fewer rights*** than men;
+  * limited mobility and less access to resources, information, and decision making powers.